You’ve worked hard for your Social Security retirement benefits, and you probably want every dollar you’re entitled to

 6. Getting your full retirement age wrong

 You may think you’re doing everything right by filing for Social Security benefits at age 65, but filing at that age will reduce your payments as well.
-Although 65 was long considered the full retirement age, the government has been slowly moving the goalposts as Americans have been living longer.
+Although 65 was long what the SSA considered full retirement age, the government has been slowly moving the goalposts as Americans have been living longer.

-If you were born between 1943 and 1954, your full retirement age is 66.
-That figure then increases by two months each year (for example, 66 and 6 months for those born in 1957) until reaching a full retirement age of 67 for all of those born in or after 1960.
+Now, if you were born between 1943 and 1954, your full retirement age is 66.
+That figure then increases by two months each year (for example, 66 and 6 months for those born in 1957) until reaching the full retirement age of 67 for all of those born in or after 1960.

 7. Earning too much income as an early retiree

 If you decide to go the early retirement route, you should think twice about continuing to work while receiving Social Security benefits.
 In 2023, if you are younger than your full retirement age but old enough to have started taking Social Security, you can only earn up to $21,240 before a portion of your benefits is withheld.
 In that situation, the government reduces monthly benefits by $1 for every $2 earned above that amount.

 Fortunately, these aren’t permanent reductions in your benefits.
 And, starting with the month you reach full retirement age, there is no limit on how much you can earn outside your Social Security benefits.
 In addition, any benefits withheld earlier because of your earnings will be added back to your benefits each month starting at your full retirement age.

 8. Owing taxes or child support

 The government can also take money from your Social Security benefits to pay back taxes or child support.